slipguru/l1l2py/docs/index.rst

 L1L2Py is based on the minimization of the (naive) :math:`\ell_1\ell_2` functional introduced in [Zou05]_ using the algorithm studied from the theoretical viewpoint in [DeMol09a]_.
+The current implementation exploits the minimization algorithm proposed in [Beck09]_.

 L1L2Py is the Python implementation of the one proposed and applied in [DeMol09b]_.